bugzilla/bugzilla/docs/en/rst/installing/apache-windows.rst

        Options +ExecCGI +FollowSymLinks
        DirectoryIndex index.cgi index.html
        AllowOverride Limit FileInfo Indexes Options
+       Require all granted
    </Directory>

+.. warning:: The above block takes a simple approach to access control
+             and is correct for Apache 2.4.
+For Apache 2.2, replace ``Require all granted`` with ``Allow from all``.
+If you have other applications on the server or other access control requirements, you may need to make further modifications.

 In order for ``ScriptInterpreterSource Registry-Strict`` to work, you also need to add an entry to the Registry so Apache will use Perl to execute .cgi